Joakim-animate90/tls-server-go/README.md

 # tls-server-go
-TLS-Enabled Go Web Server
+# TLS-Enabled Go Web Server
 This is a basic Go web server with TLS (Transport Layer Security) support.
 The server serves HTTP requests and supports TLS for secure communication.

-TLS Configuration
+# TLS Configuration
-The TLS configuration is handled by the tlsConfig function in the main.go file.
+The TLS configuration is handled by the tlsConfig function in the server.go file.
 This function takes the paths to the TLS certificate and private key files as parameters and returns a configured *tls.Config.

-go
-Copy code
 func tlsConfig(certPath, certKeyPath string) (*tls.Config, error) {
     // Check if certificate and private key paths are provided if certPath == "" || certKeyPath == "" {